pavex/thunderbird-line-spacing-fix/README.md

 First, enable your own style according to this guide: https://github.com/Aris-t2/CustomCSSforTb

-You are using customChrome.css which is part of this repository.
+You are using userChrome.css which is part of this repository.

 ```css
 /* Height of menu bar */